-The Company recorded a deferred income tax recovery of \$3,454 for the period ended September 30, 2020 compared to a deferred income tax expense of \$8,935 during the period ended September 30, 2019.
 The deferred income tax expense relates to the difference between the book value and the tax value of the Company's exploration and development properties in Mexico.

-A foreign exchange gain of \$300 was recorded for the current period, compared to a foreign exchange gain of \$1,432 during the prior period.
+A foreign exchange loss of \$8,015 was recorded for the current year, compared to a foreign exchange loss of \$8,810 during the prior year.
 The Company expects to continue incurring foreign exchange gains and losses arising from fluctuations in the value of the United States dollar and the Mexican peso relative to the Canadian dollar.